-7.Course Content Outline and Assignments: The schedule on the next page displays the exact time allocated on the identified course content.
-Exact layout of content is seen in each learning module's PLAN that you will follow to do the work for each learning module which includes reading assignment(s), video(s) to watch, website(s) to visit, and written assignment(s).
-The PLAN is always the first (top) file in each learning module in Blackboard.
-Please follow each module's PLAN exactly.
+7. Course Content Outline and Assignments: The schedule on the next page displays the exact time allocated on the identified course content.
+Exact layout of content is seen in each week's learning module that you will follow from top to bottom of the items which include readings, video(s) to watch, website(s) to visit, and written assignment(s).
+The module STEPS consists of what to do, where to access it, and what to submit.
+These are laid out in each module in a very clear step by step manner.
+All ACTIVE links to readings or videos you access will be noted with a bullet except when they are obviously a url.
+Please follow each module's STEPS exactly.